A Extensive Overview of Stock Video Editor

 Overloading Projects

-A typical misstep in Stock Video Editor is adding multiple transitions:
+A typical misstep in Stock Video Editor is adding too many effects:

 Ignoring Audio